EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 ## Description

 Congratulations on finishing the Core Program!
 You have learned the basic skills needed to be a full-stack web developer and a job searcher.
-Also you prepared application materials that showcase your personal knowledge and skills; reviewed and approved by career coaches.
+Also you prepared application materials that showcase your personal knowledge and skills, and they have been reviewed and approved by career coaches.

 It's time to focus on using these skills and application materials to get a job as a software developer and Microverse is here to ensure you have the tools and structure you need to succeed.